abanoub-refaat/CS306-Operating-Systems/Labs/assembly-basics.md

 ## 📌 Arithmetic Operations (ADD, SUB, MUL, and DIV)

-Assebly provides some basic functions for arithmetic operations lets explore each one and see how it works.
+Assembly provides some basic functions for arithmetic operations lets explore each one and see how it works.

 ### 1️⃣ The ADD Instruction